Eyebrows are enjoying a beauty moment. Lisa Haynes reveals how to achieve the perfect pair.

 With solid structured brows high on the beauty agenda, it's time to acknowledge them as a feature of your face to rival your eyes or pout.

 Eyebrow expert Shavata recommends getting your brows professionally shaped every two to three months: "Visit a professional brow technician to keep the shape consistent and groomed," she advises.

 "You'll need about 10 days of brow growth from your last plucking in order to restore them professionally.
 However, if you want a full reshape they will require a minimum of a month's re-growth."

 Big eyebrows won't be for everyone.
 A good brow technician should match your shape to your age and lifestyle.
-Once your perfect arches are in order you can keep new stray hairs at bay with regular at-home tweezer grooming.
+Once your perfect arches are in order you can keep new stray hairs at bay with regular

 :: Maximise brows